Giant cell arteritis

 Headache

-One of the first signs of GCA is a new onset frequent or constant headache, that can be severe in some case, which may come on suddenly or gradually.
+One of the first signs of GCA is a new onset of frequent or constant headache.
+This can be severe in some cases, and may come on suddenly or gradually.
 It is often at the side of your forehead, at your temples, and it may affect one or both sides of your head.
-The headache associated with GCA will probably not feel like any headache you’ve had before.

 Scalp and temple tenderness

-You may also feel that your temples and scalp are tender to touch, so that combing or brushing your hair feels uncomfortable.
-This is because the temporal artery is located close to the skin just in front of your ears and continues up to your scalp.
+You may also feel that your temples and scalp are tender to touch.
+This might mean that combing or brushing your hair feels uncomfortable.
+The temporal artery is located close to the skin just in front of your ears and continues up to your scalp.
+Sometimes the temporal artery becomes thickened and more prominent.

 Pain on chewing